 Animal Frolics

-Why this lesson is important:
+Why this lesson is important?

-while also respecting other students and respecting limits.Animal frolics allows and encourage various primative movements that give exercise, coordination.
+Animal frolics allows and encourage various primative movements that develop strength and coordination.

 Animal frolics allow kids and teachers to interact in a more primal play.